-LICT Corporation ("LICT" or the "Company") was incorporated under the laws of the State of Delaware in 1996 as a subsidiary of Lynch Corporation (now "The LGL Group, Inc."), and was originally named Lynch Interactive Corporation.
+LICT Corporation ("LICT" or the "Company") was incorporated under the laws of the State of Delaware in 1996 as a subsidiary of Lynch Corporation (now "LGL Group Inc."), and was originally named Lynch Interactive Corporation.
 The Company was spun off from Lynch Corporation in 1999 and has been named LICT Corporation since March 2007.
 LICT's executive offices are located at 401 Theodore Fremd Avenue, Rye, New York 10580-1430.
 Its telephone number is 914-921-8821.

 The Company, together with its subsidiaries, is an integrated provider of broadband and voice services.
 On the voice side, the Company has traditionally operated as both a Rural Local Exchange Carrier ("RLEC", an incumbent local telephone company serving a rural area) and a Competitive Local Exchange Carrier ("CLEC", a local telecommunications provider which competes with the incumbent telephone company).
-It provides high speed broadband (Internet) access through the provision of copper-based digital subscriber lines ("DSL"), fiber optic facilities, fixed wireless, and cable modems.
-It also provides video services through both traditional cable television services ("CATV") and Internet Protocol television services ("IPTV"); wireless communications; and several other related services.
+It provides high speed broadband services, including internet access, through copper-based digital subscriber lines ("DSL"), fiber optic facilities, fixed wireless, and cable modems.
+It also provides video services through both traditional cable television services ("CATV") and internet protocol television services ("IPTV"); wireless communications; and several other related services.
 As used herein, LICT or the Company includes its subsidiaries.